How to Use Plastic Wrap for Moving

 a large roll of plastic wrap on a table

-Plastic wrap has many uses when it comes to moving, but people primarily use it to protect upholstered and large furniture items from moisture, dirt and dust.
-However, plastic wrap can also be used to keep drawers closed, secure rolled-up rugs, wrap artwork and more.
-Just keep in mind that not all plastic wrap is alike.
+People primarily use plastic wrap to protect upholstered and large furniture items from moisture, dirt and dust.
+You can cover bulky items in a thick blanket, then wrap it with plastic wrap to make the bundle more compact.
+Plastic wrap can also keep drawers closed, secure rolled-up rugs, wrap artwork and more.

 Key insights